Author: Silas Salem Idoko

 Functional Graspers | Parrot feet | Strong grip but limited dexterity |

-Most prehensile adaptations evolved in tree-dwelling species due to:
+Prehensile traits evolved primarily in tree-dwelling species due to:

-- Brachiating primates using prehensile tails reduce energy expenditure by 38% (Youlatos, 2008)
+Brachiating primates with prehensile tails reduce energy expenditure by 38% (Youlatos, 2008) -

 Similar traits emerged independently in: